oxydemeton/open-credit/README.md

 - `--conf` to give a different path/name of the config file
 - `--json` to overwrite the `json_report` path
 - `--md` to overwrite the output of the markdown file
+- `--managers` to overwrite the managers.
+You can list multiple managers like: npm,deno

 ## Examples